 You'd be forgiven for assuming that the West, with its often-dry climate, experiences the highest rates of property damage due to fire.
 But the Midwest is the clear leader in this category.

-- Midwest: $46 lost on average per capita
+- Midwest: $46.7 million lost on average per capita

 How you might be (unintentionally) increasing your risk of a fire in your home

 Potted plants add some color and life to your apartment, but these innocent companions are sometimes sitting in soil made of combustible agents.
 If you let them dry out, an errant spark from a cigarette, candle, or grill could quickly spark danger.
 (Yet another reason to remember to water the plants.)